jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 			- R script (*.R)
 			- R markdown file (*.Rmd)
 		- Inputs and outputs are used by snakemake to determine the order for which rules are to be run.
 If a rule B has an input produced as an output of rule A, then rule B will be run after rule A.
+		-For determining whether output files have to be re-created, Snakemake checks whether the file modification date (i.e. the timestamp) of any input file of the same job is newer than the timestamp of the output file.
+			- This can be overridden by marking an input file with the `ancient()` function.
+An example is of ignoring timestamps is found [here](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html).
+		- All the arguments that can be used in a rule can be found [here](https://snakemake.readthedocs.io/en/stable/snakefiles/writing_snakefiles.html).
 	- There can be multiple inputs/outputs in rules
 		- Inputs/outputs can be named (using the = syntax), or just listed in order.
 		- These files can be referred to in the shell command (or python/R scripts)